joshcalafell/Simple-Tank-Game/README.md

 TODO
 ----
 This game is a work in progress.
+We hope you have fun, learn something, or at least kill some time.
+We will add updates, and clean up code as time allows.
+For now it is working though.
+Yay!